-As a full example, here's what a new analyzer could look like:
+As a full example, here's what a new packet analyzer could look like:

+'''

-packet analyzer spicy::RawLayer: parse with Raw Layer::Packet;
+packet analyzer spicy::RawLayer:

+parse with RawLayer::Packet;

+'''

 In addition to the Spicy-side configuration, packet analyzers also need to be registered with Zeek inside a zeek_init event handler; see the Zeek documentation for more.
-You will need to use the PacketAnalyzer::try_register_packet_analyzer_by_name for registering Spicy analyzers (not register_packet_analyzer), with the name of the new Spicy analyzer being ANALYZER_NAME. zeek -NN shows the names of existing analyzers.
-For example:
+The -NN output shows your new analyzer's ANALYZER tag to use.